Testing File Handling in MCP Apps: Uploads, Downloads, and Cross-Host Compatibility (July 2026)

 import { test, expect } from 'sunpeak/test';

-test('document viewer renders file download link', async ({ inspector }) => {
+test('report viewer renders file metadata from a simulation', async ({ inspector }) => {

-const result = await inspector.renderTool('show-document');
+const result = await inspector.renderTool('show-report');

 const app = result.app();

-await expect(app.locator('text=$2.4M')).toBeVisible();
+await expect(app.getByText('quarterly-report.pdf')).toBeVisible();

 if (inspector.host === 'chatgpt') {